Cromology, a leading multinational in decorative paint, optimises its operations with a new distribution centre in the province of Pisa

-- Optimal logistics management: the sectoring of the warehouse for security reasons also allows the organisation of operations and the provision of optimal, high quality service.
+- Optimal logistics management: the zoning of the warehouse for security reasons also allows the organisation of operations and the provision of optimal, high-quality service.

 - Speedy order preparation: the direct access to goods and the positioning of order pickers facilitates the ergonomic work of operators.

-- Installation safety: the company has equipped the warehouse with various safety and support devices on the handling machines to ensure the safety of the operators.
+- Warehouse safety: the company has equipped the facility with various safety and support devices on the handling machines to ensure the safety of the operators.